AdvancedPhotonSource/rsMap3D/docs/MPI_Info.md

 Two gridder settings are required for this form of parallelization to work:

 1. Normalization must be off.
 This is the default in xrayutilities==1.7.3.
 2. The gridder must be a static size.
-This is hard-coded in the mpigridmapper.py file.
+This is hard-coded false in the mpigridmapper.py file.

 The gridder is passed through MPI channels `nlog(n)` times (where n = num_procs) during the program.
 An extremely large gridder size may increase runtimes.